3.4.2. Using CTSM with WRF (Nested Model Runs)¶

 This section assumes the user has completed all the steps required for WRF-CTSM simulation single domain.
 Therefore, we are not repeating the steps necessary for building WRF and CTSM.

-In this example we use a nested domain over the CONUS as shows below:
+In this example we use a nested domain over the CONUS as shown below:

 First, use geogrid.exe to define the domain and interpolate static geographical data to the grids: